profrobwells/first-llm-classifier/docs/evaluate.md

 In a traditional training setup, the next step would be to train a machine-learning model in `sklearn` using the `training_input` and `training_output` sets.
 The model would then be evaluated using the `test_input` and `test_output` sets.

 With the LLM we skip ahead to the testing phase.
-We pass the `test_input` set our LLM prompt and compare the results to the right answers found in `test_output` set.
+We pass the `test_input` set to our LLM prompt and compare the results to the right answers found in `test_output` set.

 All that requires is that we pass the `payee` column from our `test_input` DataFrame to the function we created in the previous chapters.